ACR Capital Markets – Background

 - Streamline data collection practices.

-ACR’s Green Finance Impact Program responds to these calls by providing a standardized, evidence-based approach to impact quantification for bond-financed green projects, assets, or activities.
+ACR’s Green Finance Impact Program responds to these calls by providing a standardized, evidence-based approach to impact quantification for green infrastructure financed with municipal bonds.

 All content included in or made available through this website, including text, images, logos, graphics, videos, downloadable files, and data compilations is the exclusive property of AMERICAN CARBON REGISTRY at WINROCK INTERNATIONAL (“ACR”) and is protected by U.S. and international copyright and trademark laws.
 Any content contained herein may not be copied, distributed, downloaded, modified, reused or reposted, except as permitted herein, without the express written permission of ACR.
 FULL LEGAL DISCLAIMER